-Now, the interesting bit: if you hit with spin, these strings move sideways very easily (try to push the mains sideways with your fingers, and you will see immediately what I mean), so a top-spin or slice groundstroke will feel much softer (relatively, that is…) than a flat stroke.
+Now, the exciting bit: if you hit with spin, these strings move sideways very easily (try to push the mains sideways with your fingers, and you will see immediately what I mean), so a top-spin or slice groundstroke will feel much softer (relatively, that is…) than a flat stroke.

 The impression is even slightly muffled, which can get disconcerting at times.
-Whereas there was already excellent control on flatter strokes, the amount of spin available amplifies that to a point where it’s almost (so to speak) impossible to make the shots sail long.
-This gives you also the ability to cut very nasty slices that will bounce low or exit sideways if you put a little side-spin on the ball.
+Whereas there was already excellent control on flatter strokes, the amount of spin available amplifies that to a point where it's almost (so to speak) impossible to make the shots sail long.
+This gives you the ability to cut very nasty slices that will bounce low or exit sideways if you put a little side-spin on the ball.

-However, drop shots, and other crafty manoeuvres are a bit trickier to perform because of the low feedback from these strings at slower strokes, so you must rely on your eyes more than on your hands.
+However, drop shots and other crafty manoeuvres are a bit trickier to perform because of the low feedback from these strings at slower strokes, so you must rely on your eyes more than on your hands.

-There is a downside with Black Code 4S, which on the other hand is not that surprising on a low elasticity string; the drop in power return is quite steep as you hit closer to the frame and the experience can get uncomfortable.
-There is little tolerance here, so, please work on finding the sweet spot as often as you can.
+There is a downside with Black Code 4S, which on the other hand, is not that surprising on a low elasticity string; the drop in power return is quite steep as you hit closer to the frame, and the experience can get uncomfortable.
+There is little tolerance here, so please work on finding the sweet spot as often as you can.

 Tecnifibre Black Code 4S is a very firm and control type of string with all the spin you need at your disposal but with little give or elasticity.
 The impact is more on the muted side rather than “metallic”, and it's not uncomfortable.

-It’s not the type of string I would suggest to someone learning the basic strokes or in the early stages of game development.
 Personally, this is as stiff as I would go.
-I would say that this is very comparable to a sports car engine: at low speed, it’s helpless; step on it and gifts shall be given.
+It's not the type of string I would suggest to someone learning the basic strokes or in the early stages of game development.
+I would say that this is very comparable to a sports car engine: at low speed, it's helpless; step on it and gifts shall be given.
 But you need to be focused on what you do.